rmulvey/bridgepoint/doc-bridgepoint/notes/4896_scoped_enum/4896_scoped_enum.ant.md

 ```
 temp = GPS Watch::TrackingDataTypes::GoalCriteria::HeartRate;
 ```
-Following is an idea for what the grammer change may be to support this.
-This is not intended to be the final grammar change, it is simply to help faciliate discussion.
-It is worth note=ing that the current data-type chooser provides a full-path to a data type.
+It is worth noting that the current data-type chooser provides a full-path to a data type.
 The grammar change shall use a similar path to the data type.

 ![Data type chooser IPRs enabled](data_type_chooser_iprs_enabled.png)

+Following is an idea for what the grammer change in [oal.bnf](https://github.com/xtuml/bridgepoint/blob/46c8b9692b933a1538e5be65cf353a3a78e1c213/src/org.xtuml.bp.als.oal/bnf/oal.bnf) may be to support this.
+This is not intended to be the final grammar change, it is simply to help faciliate discussion.
 Here is an example updated scoped_access rule for the grammar:

 ```
 scoped_access